CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/catalog.md

 This article is meant to assist Cloud Application Manager customers who wants to review and use the box catalog.

-The Cloud Application Manager catalog is a collection of boxes and services for **public use** by any Cloud Application Manager user.
+The Cloud Application Manager catalog is a collection of boxes and services for **public use** by any Cloud Application Manager user of any organization.